kmburkezoo/stock-analysis/README.md

 A drawback of the code as currently written is that it does not allow side-by-side analysis of the two years within the spreadsheet.
 However, viewing the two screenshots here, we can see that only two stocks had positive returns for both of the years under analysis.
 Based on the information presented here, there are three top candidates.
 1. ENPH is the clear frontrunner, with exceptional performance in 2017 and good returns in 2018.
 2. RUN is also a strong contender.
 While it had only a 5% return in 2017, it fared comparably to ENPH in 2018.
-3. SEDG is also worth watching.
+3. SEDG is worth watching.
 While its returns in 2018 were negative, they were only slightly so, and it did even better than ENPH in 2017.

 ### Execution Times
 As mentioned in the overview, two different methods of analysis were compared: